Skip to content

 SMTP settings can be configured at the following levels:

-• Controller-level (radm setup) — Default settings for the entire platform i.e. for all orgs/partners
+• Controller-level (managed by system administrator via Rafay Admin CLI) — Default settings for the entire platform (all partners and organizations)

 • Partner-level (Ops Console) – Applies to all organizations under a partner